WWE News: Kurt Angle Talks Seeing Vince McMahon Again, And Things Got Emotional

 2017 WWE Hall of Famer Kurt Angle has enjoyed being part of the WWE system again, but it might be his meeting with WWE Chairman and CEO Vince McMahon recently that truly made the return to WWE special for him.
 Kurt Angle had a huge career in WWE, as the company wanted to use him to the best of his abilities as soon as they possibly could.
 He won just about every title a man could win in WWE when he was with the company for several years.

-Being the only Olympic Gold Medalist to work for WWE, they knew Angle had a raw skill that, if harnessed, could make him into something special.
+Being the only Olympic Gold Medalist to work for WWE, they knew Angle had raw skill that if harnessed, could make him into something special.
 When he first came into WWE, he quickly won both the WWE European and Intercontinental Championships, making him one of the first people to hold both at the same time.
-He would eventually win WWE Tag Team gold and, of course, both the WWE and World Heavyweight Championships.
+He would eventually win WWE Tag Team gold and, of course. both the WWE and World Heavyweight Championships.

 He had an amazing career in WWE that could rival just about anyone’s in the history of the company.
-It may not have been as long as others were, but what he did during that time was impressive.
-However, back in 2006, Kurt Angle needed to take some time away and went to talk with Vince McMahon about doing just that.
+It may not have been as long as others were, but what he did in that time was impressive.
+However, back in 2006 Kurt Angle needed to take some time away and went to talk with Vince McMahon about doing just that.
 Angle had been going through a tough time with the schedule.
-Of course, he was the company’s top guy, and that led to McMahon signing him to a six-year deal.
+Of course, he was the company’s top guy and that led McMahon to signing him to a big 6 year deal.

 However, it was shortly after this deal was signed that Angle realized he needed time off.
 However, McMahon didn’t think he could do that.
 This was especially true at a time when they were still trying to build up various wrestlers like John Cena, Randy Orton, and Batista, among a slew of others.
 McMahon would end up giving Kurt Angle his full release from the WWE, which he thought would be fine at the time as there was no competition for him to jump to in 2006.

-However, Kurt Angle would eye a jump to TNA Wrestling, which was trying to secure a TV deal with Spike TV at the time.
-With Angle, they had more than enough firepower to make the push to put TNA on Spike TV.
-Angle stayed 10 years with the company, and he never really had any contact with McMahon during that time.
-When Kurt Angle was notified that he would be inducted into the WWE Hall of Fame, he knew he would need to meet up with Vince again.
+However, Kurt Angle would eye a jump to TNA Wrestling which was trying to secure a TV deal with Spike TV at the time.
+With Angle, they had more than enough fire-power to make the push to put TNA on Spike TV.
+Angle then stayed ten years with the company, never really having any sort of talk with McMahon during that time.
+When Kurt Angle was notified he would be inducted into the WWE Hall of Fame, he knew he would need to meet up with Vince again.

-Angle spoke about his encounter with his former boss during a Reddit AMA recently.
+Angle spoke about his encounter with his former boss during a Reddit AMA(ask me anything) recently.
+He claimed…

 “I love Vince.
 It was great to see him last week.
 I finally got to see him after eleven years.
 It was like we picked up right where we left off before the horrible meeting I had with him back in 2006.
 Vince was always great to me.
 He treated me very well.
 He went above and beyond for me in many ways.
 He tried to help me in so many ways.
 He even tried to check me into rehab when I quit in 2006.